gdumani/covidscraper/README.md

 Go to the covitscraper directory.
 Rspec was installed by Bundler.

-- To run curren tests just type: `rspec`
+- To run current tests just type: `rspec`

-New test can be added in ./spec/main_spec.rb file following the Rspec guidelines.
+New tests can be added in ./spec/main_spec.rb file following the Rspec guidelines.

 ## Program Files